Home » Practical Information » Health and Medical Concerns

 The Indonesian National Social Health Insurance (JKN: Jaminan Kesehatan Nasional) is a government-operated paid health system implemented by the BPJS (Badan Penyelenggara Jaminan Sosial).
 The JKN benefits are based on managed care and provide unlimited benefits for those who follow the required procedure using primary health facility, mostly at primary public health centers.

-The health insurance program is implemented nationwide and also applies to all foreigners residing in Indonesia for more than 6 months.
+The health insurance program is nationwide and also applies to all foreigners residing in Indonesia for more than 6 months on a working visa.
 Those who can benefit from this program include domestic staff employed by expatriates in Indonesia, as well as the employees at the companies where they work.

 The Manpower Minister stated that, "All foreigners working in Indonesia for more than six months must become a member of the social security programs run by the BPJS".

 Expats follow the same procedure as Indonesians to apply for the government health insurance.
 Check with your employer about enrollment.
 There is a fine to companies with 10 or more employees for not registering their employees, including foreigners.

 BPJS Ketenagakerjaan is the insurance that covers employees' hospital costs for accidents which occur during working hours. it also includes a pension/saving scheme.
 Expats are required to enroll in this program.

 BPJS Kesehatan covers healthcare for residents, but will not cover the costs work-related accidents.
 Expats are required to enroll in this program.